92green/unmutable/README.md

 **Extravagant!**

-Sometimes you'll still want the second and third arguments from an interatee, and you can still do this if you like.
+Sometimes you'll still want the second and third arguments from an iteratee, and you can still do this if you like.
+In this example we want to get the `key` that `map()` provides, but we can't get access to it if we put `pipe()` straight into `map()`:

 ```js
 let data = {